Frequently Asked Questions¶

 No, but we recommend you install the GNOME libraries and Python bindings when using Quod Libet.
 If they are installed, Quod Libet will use your default GNOME audio options.

-Why don’t all my songs appear in the song list when I select their artist / album / genre or search for them?
+Why don’t all my songs appear in the song list when searching for them?¶

 Do you have a global filter in use?
 Check the Browsers tab in Music → Preferences.

 Why can’t I double-click a song in GNOME to play in Quod Libet?¶

 You can!
 File association is more to do with the file manager you’re using.
 If you’re using GNOME, right-click on the audio file in Nautilus and select ‘Properties’.
 Go to the ‘Open with’ tab, then select the ‘Add’ button.
 In the ‘Use custom command’ text field add the following: